 Every time he appeared in a panel he dominated it; he’s a character that oozes power and authority, and that can be seen in anything from his body language to the way other villains react to his presence.

 To date, the only prominent Asian characters that Marvel has featured have been Hogun, of the Warriors Three, appearing in Thor, and Jim Morita, one of The Howling Commandos, who appeared in Captain America: The First Avenger.
 I’m pretty sure I can count their combined lines on my fingers.
-That’s not to say that they were portrayed as being weak characters, because they definitely proved their mettle alongside the main characters.
+That’s not to say that they were portrayed as being weak characters, because they definitely proved their mettle alongside the protagonists.
 The point is that they were minor roles, a case where their actions did not actually speak louder than their words.

-At this year’s Comic-Con it was confirmed that one of the antagonists of Iron Man 3 would indeed be The Mandarin, and that he would be portrayed by Ben Kingsley.
+At this year’s Comic-Con it was confirmed that one of the antagonists of Iron Man 3 would indeed be the Mandarin, and that he would be portrayed by Ben Kingsley.
 This news irks me, to say the least.

-Shane Black, director of the third film, called the actor “lovely,” following it up by saying “This guy is The Mandarin.”
+Shane Black, director of the third film, called the actor “lovely,” following it up by saying “This guy is the Mandarin.”
 Sir Ben Kingsley is half Gujatari Indian and half Caucasian.
 He has portrayed Gandhi.
 Coming 2013 he will also be the new face of a comic book character with a fifty-year-old history of being Chinese.

-Favreau said that he we “don’t want to see” The Mandarin as he’s portrayed in the comic books.
+Favreau said that he we “don’t want to see” the Mandarin as he’s portrayed in the comic books.
 I, for one, wouldn’t mind.